 Financial assets with embedded derivatives are considered in their entirety when determining their classification at FVTPL or at amortized cost.
-Other accounts receivable held for collection of contractual cash flows are measured at amortized cost.
+Cash and other accounts receivable held for collection of contractual cash flows are measured at amortized cost.

 Subsequent measurement - financial assets at amortized cost